 CPEC is expected to renovate Pakistan's economy by modernizing its road, rail, air, and energy transportation systems, and connect Pakistani ports of Gwadar and Karachi with China's Xinjiang province (Ahmed, 2017).
 This would help reduce the cost and time of transporting goods and services between the two countries (Sawas & Anwar, 2017) and beyond.
 Consequently, Pakistan's GDP is expected to grow more than 5% by 2020.
-PricewaterhouseCoopers predicts that Pakistan's GDP will reach \$4.2 trillion by 2050 from the current \$988 billion (PwC, 2017).
-Part of this growth may be attributed to CPEC.
+PricewaterhouseCoopers predicts that Pakistan's GDP may reach \$4.2 trillion by 2050 (PwC, 2017).
+Currently the country's GDP is about \$ 318 billion (2017 est.).
+Part of the future projected growth may be attributed to CPEC.